There is so much do in the Green Bay Wisconsin Area around the holiday season.

 Photo Ops at Titletown

-If you want to snap a photo showcasing the spirit of the season, there are plenty of areas at Titletown that are photo worthy.
+If you want to snap a photo showcasing the spirit of the season, there are plenty of areas at Titletown that are photo-worthy.

 Go Snow Tubing at Arien’s Hill

-Guest can rent a snow tube and enjoy riding down one of two tubing lanes on Arien’s Hill, which is 46 feet high.
+Guests can rent a snow tube and enjoy riding down one of two tubing lanes on Arien’s Hill, which is 46 feet high.

-Only Titletown snow tubes are allowed on the hill and they are included with your snow tubing admission.
+Only Titletown snow tubes are allowed on the hill and are included with your snow tubing admission.

-Go Ice Skating or Rent an Ice Bike
+Go Ice Skating

 You can bring your own skates or there are rentals available.